ridesafe/ridesafe-backend/README.md

 We are looking for worldwide partners specialised in motorbike and/or technology.

 ## More
-The "Activity Recognition" project is based on the work of [Ludwine Probst](https://github.com/nivdul) and [Amira Lakhal](https://github.com/MiraLak), which detects one type of activity from the accelerometer integrated in smartphones and a self-learning algorithm called [machine learning](https://en.wikipedia.org/wiki/Machine_learning).
+The "Activity Recognition" project is based on the work of [Ludwine Probst](https://github.com/nivdul), which detects one type of activity from the accelerometer integrated in smartphones and a self-learning algorithm called [machine learning](https://en.wikipedia.org/wiki/Machine_learning).

 The data and algorithms are available under the Apache license, this means that the changes and improvements made will be communicated to the community.
 Commercial use is unrestricted.